Creutzfeldt-Jakob disease usually occurs spontaneously but may result from eating contaminated beef or from inheriting an abnormal gene.

 The symptoms worsen, usually much more rapidly than in Alzheimer disease, resulting in severe dementia.

 Most people with CJD die within 6 to 12 months after symptoms appear.
 About 10 to 20% of people survive for 2 years or more.
-People with vCJD usually survive for about 14 months.
-Often, the cause of death is pneumonia.
+People with vCJD usually survive for about 18 months.
+Often, the cause of death is pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+Pneumonia is one of the most common causes of death worldwide.
+Often, pneumonia is the final... read more .

 People may have no symptoms for 10 to 20 years after they acquire vCJD.

-Doctors consider CJD in older people when all of the following are present:
+Doctors consider Creutzfeldt-Jakob disease in older people when all of the following are present:

 Doctors may suspect vCJD in younger people who have typical symptoms and who have eaten processed beef in the United Kingdom or in other countries where mad cow disease has occurred or where beef is imported from the United Kingdom.
 They may suspect familial CJD when younger people have relatives with CJD.

-Diagnosis may be difficult.
+Diagnosis of Creutzfeldt-Jakob disease may be difficult.
 Other disorders cause similar symptoms, so doctors check for such disorders, particularly ones that can be treated.

 The most useful test is magnetic resonance imaging (MRI).
 It can detect characteristic changes in the brain, including some that occur only in people with vCJD.